publications

 DOI · Altmetric

 An early computational model showing how misinformation can spread rapidly through clustered online networks.
-Its impact is methodological and conceptual: it helped frame misinformation as a networked contagion process rather than only an individual-level belief problem.
+The paper develops a way of understanding misinformation as a networked contagion process, rather than only as an individual-level belief problem.

 4) Inside a White Power echo chamber (New Media & Society, 2022)